Suscord/Forge-Development-1.18.2/README.md

 <h2>Downloads</h2>

-Currently, there is no active Download URLs for my mod Since it has Literelly no proper game Contents to enjoy.
-But if someone else Really wants to Try this Modification, I'd Recommend just Save the whole Repository and Build for Your own.
+Currently, there is no active Download URLs for my mod Since it's Still in Progress and has no proper game Contents to enjoy.
+But if someone else Really wants to Try this Modification, I'd Recommend just Download Repository and Build for Your own .jar.